| |

 diet, he never had another attack!

-Along with his salt-free vegetarian meals, he was also given platters of
+Along with his salt-free vegetarian meals, he was also given

 "Gerson snacks" served in his room should he get hungry.
 These contained